 How to teach your dog to pee in the right place

 If you suspect that your dog doesn’t want to go potty outside because it’s sick, then go to the vet to determine medical problems.
-This is especially important if your dog has behaved normally before.
+It is vital if your dog has behaved normally before.
 An examination will help to determine the cause of the illness.

-However, if your dog is simply not accustomed to pee outside, then use the following tips for house training:
+However, if your dog is not accustomed to peeing outside, then use the following tips for house training:

-- If you’re observant, you’ll understand your pet’s routine and you can make your own schedule.
-Puppies usually go to the toilet shortly after they’ve eaten or drunk, and after waking up.
+- If you’re observant, you’ll understand your pet’s routine, and you can make your schedule.
+Puppies usually go to the toilet shortly after eating or drunk, and after waking up.
 Just take toilet breaks regularly.

-- You might want to take your pup for a longer potty break if it pees outside and then does it again at home after 10 minutes.
-Puppies sometimes don’t empty their bladder completely the first time.
+- You might want to take your pup for a more extended potty break if it pees outside and then does it again at home after 10 minutes.
+Puppies sometimes don’t empty their bladder all at once.
 Therefore, they need to do it again.

 - Use encouragement.
-Give your dog high value treats and praise when he pees in the right place.
+Give your dog high-value treats and praise when it pees in the right place.

 Also, for puppies and older dogs, you can use a bell so your dog can let you know it wants to pee.